 How to reach: 35-minute drive from Akureryi airport

 WHAT TO SEE

 Godafoss waterfall along with various other places like Lake Myvatn, the Myvatn Nature Baths

 Dimmuborgir Lava Park, Grjotagja Hot Spring and Cave

 Geitafoss waterfall, Krafla Caldera, Mt.
 Hverfjall

 Selfoss Waterfall, Dettifoss Waterfall and Vaglaskogur Forest

-You get to see ample views from both sides of the waterfalls divided by huge rocks.
-If you want to sit and enjoy the scene, head to the west side which is most easily reachable as it's nearest to the parking lots.
-But if you want to let your feet dance in the cold waters, you must move to the east side.
-The small path will lead you down to the water basin, but take care of getting there.
-Don't slip.
-Please take note that to get to the east side from the west side of Godafoss, you'll have to follow the river, cross near the bridge, and pass the souvenir shop, and only then will it take you there.
+Views are abundant on both sides of the waterfalls, which are separated by large boulders.
+Head to the west side, which is the easiest to get to because it’s closest to the parking lots if you want to relax and take in the scenery.
+However, you must relocate to the east side if you wish to let your feet dance in the chilly waves.
+You can descend to the water basin using the narrow trail, but be careful getting there.
+Don’t err.
+Please be aware that the only way to get to the east side of Godafoss from the west side is to follow the river, cross close to the bridge, and past the gift shop.
 Enjoy the views along the journey.
 There are beautiful glimpses of Godafoss behind some of the smaller rock formations.